 So, you want to own a home and need to borrow money to buy it?

 There are many factors that contribute to getting a home mortgage.
 For starters, you have to determine how much house you can afford given your current income and expenses.
-You then have to prove your income is reliable and that have enough money saved in your bank account to cover the down payment and closing costs.
+You then have to prove your income is reliable and that you have enough money saved in your checking account to cover the down payment and closing costs.

 You’ll also need a solid credit score to get approved for the loan.
 In fact, your credit score is the biggest factor when determining whether you’ll be approved or rejected for financing.